 5 Copywriting Rules to Improve Your Search Ads and PLAs

 Are you struggling with writing ad copy for your business?
 With so many new platforms for advertising online, it can be a daunting task to adhere to different guidelines, manage multiple product lines, and run your company at the same time.
-To help you out, we made this list of 5 Copywriting Rules specifically for online shopping and search ads.
+To help you out, we made this list of 5 Copywriting Rules specifically for product listing ads (PLAs) and search ads.
 These tips are applicable across platforms and are sure to boost your clicks!

 Authentic Italian Pizza.
 Adidas Basketball Shoes.
 Profit-Driven Digital Marketing

-The first 3 words of your title let the reader know if the content is relevant to what they want, and will determine whether or not they click on your ad (your ultimate goal!)
+The first 3 words of your search ad or PLA let the reader know if the content is relevant to what they want, and will determine whether or not they click on your ad (your ultimate goal!)
 Since most websites don’t display the full title, that means added weight to those first three words — and on mobile, even more of the title gets cut off!
 Additionally, a lot of ad platforms have a limited character count (which we’ll address later on).

 So how do you make those first three words count?
 Include at least 2 of the following:

 Product – What is the article or product?

 What do you sell?
 Examples: Pizza, Shoes, Digital Marketing

 Brand – Is your brand well-known and important to your audience?